thewmh/wizardunicorn.ninja/frontend-masters/javascript/javascript-recent-parts.md

 {% endhighlight %}

 In the above example(s), a flattening value of zero does nothing, the default value of 1 will remove a single level of nesting, and 2 will remove an additional level of nesting, in the example array provided, all nesting is flattened at level 2.
+If you want to have your array of arrays of arrays flattened and don't necessarily know how deeply nested the arrays are... give `.flat` a really big number.

+When a feature such as `.flat` lands in JavaScript, it is better to start to use it as it is built in to the language rather than continue to rely on third-party libraries.
+There is nothing wrong with third-party libraries, but we should always try to use anything that is built in to JavaScript before relying on anything else. `.flat` is great for flattening arrays, but what if you also want to map the array?!
+Fairly common in Functional Programming is the need to both flatten and map something at the 'same' time, enter `.flatMap`!
+Kyle doesn't get much into explaining Functional Programming or the necessity of using `.flatMap`, but here's some code to look at:

+{% highlight javascript %}

+{% endhighlight %}

 ## Iterators & Generators